godotengine/godot-docs/community/contributing/documentation_guidelines.rst

     :alt: Translation state
     :align: center
     :target: https://hosted.weblate.org/engage/godot-engine/?utm_source=widget
+    :width: 287
+    :height: 66

+There also is the official
+`Godot i18n repository <https://github.com/godotengine/godot-docs-l10n>`_
-There also is the official `Godot I18N repository <https://github.com/godotengine/godot-docs-l10n>`_. where you can see when the data was last synced.
+where you can see when the data was last synchronized.

 License
 -------